gemrb/gemrb.github.io/Dev-docs.md

 also helpful to look at the sources of other tools like [NearInfinity](https://github.com/NearInfinityBrowser/NearInfinity).

-Our [iesh](https://github.com/gemrb/iesh) is not polished, but is exceptionally useful when trying to figure out if anything uses fields or bits previously thought unused or not working.
+Our [iesh](https://github.com/gemrb/iesh) is not polished and in need of porting to python3, but also exceptionally useful when trying to figure out if anything uses fields or bits previously thought unused or not working.
 Or if you need to do any processing.
 Basically for anything that is much faster when automated, especially since most IE tools